sftcd/openssl/esnistuff/nginx.md

 - [stream proxy](https://nginx.org/en/docs/stream/ngx_stream_proxy_module.html)
 - [SSL module](https://nginx.org/en/docs/stream/ngx_stream_ssl_module.html)

+### Build

 1st thing seems to be to confgure build using ``--with-stream`` - that seems to work fine:

             $ ./auto/configure --with-debug --prefix=nginx --with-http_ssl_module --with-stream --with-stream_ssl_module --with-stream_ssl_preread_module --with-openssl=$HOME/code/openssl-for-nginx-draft-13  --with-openssl-opt="--debug"

+### Basic Test

 Next is to setup test front-end and back-end using the ``testnginx-split.sh`` script.

-This setup runs nginx listening on port 9442 for de-muxing, with nginx on 9443 as the ECH-enabled front-end and lighttpd listening on 9444 as the ECH-aware back-end.

-ECH-enabled meaning an ECH key pair is loaded, and ECH-aware meaning able to calculate the right ServerHello.random ECH signal when it sees an "inner" ECH extension in the ClientHello as is to be expected when running as a back-end.
+This setup runs nginx listening on port 9443 as the ECH-enabled front-end and, (in the same nginx process), listening on 9442 for ECH shared-mode, and with lighttpd listening on 9444 as the ECH-aware back-end.
+ECH-enabled means an ECH key pair is loaded, and ECH-aware means "able to calculate the right ServerHello.random ECH signal when it sees an 'inner' ECH extension in the ClientHello" as is to be expected when running as a back-end.
 As of now, there is no protection at all between the front-end and back-end.
-(Actually, we've even yet to configure the stream proxying setup on the front-end at all:-)

-The front-end

 To start servers: